 - If you become concerned that someone in your community is experiencing domestic abuse, contact your organisation’s safeguarding officer for support.
 If you think someone may be in immediate danger, call the police on 999.

 - For those working within your organisation, or providing community volunteering during this time, make training or advice accessible that will help them to identify and support those who may be at risk.

 - Signpost individuals within your community to resources of support, for example SafeLives.
 Consider ways to do this that will not alert the potential abuser and so put victims or survivors at further risk, for example through links on your organisation’s website.

 - Consider how, with a reduction in opportunities to seek one-to-one support in light of current restrictions, victims could contact your safeguarding officer directly and confidentially, for example sharing work contact details.

-- Make victims aware that the order to stay at home during the COVID-19 outbreak does not apply to those escaping danger or harm, and this includes domestic abuse and violence.
+- Make victims aware that any order to stay at home does not apply to those escaping danger or harm, and this includes domestic abuse and violence.

 For further information on this topic, see SCIE’s COVID-19 domestic violence and abuse quick guide.

-Faith-based organisations face restrictions in running face-to-face services, and need to engage with their communities in virtual and socially-distanced ways.
+Faith-based organisations face restrictions in running face-to-face services (except for private worship), and need to engage with their communities in virtual and socially-distanced ways.
 The challenges of doing so in a safe way are significant and often a new challenge for people.
 However, protections should be put in place that continue to safeguard people from the risk of abuse and grooming.
 This includes considering the protection of data and sharing personal information.

 There have also been recent reports of a rise in hacking activity which seeks to disrupt online activities and spread harmful or abusive material.